seedinvest/file-uploader/readme.md

     // this option isn't supported in all browsers
     sizeLimit: 0, // max size
     minSizeLimit: 0, // min size
+    abortOnFailure: true, // Fail all files if one doesn't meet the criteria

     // set to true to output server response to console
     debug: false,